m00racle/weather-app-testing/README.md

  so far we try to omit other process in order to isolate the Unit that we are testing.
 However, in the case of weather service implementation there are a lot external properties that was taken from **api.properties**.
 Thus we need to add
  @Test specific configuration class.
 Now we go to **com.mooracle.service.WeatherServiceTest** to do that.

+ ## Entry 47: Testing With Our Test Context com.mooracle.service.WeatherServiceTest
+ In [this video](https://teamtreehouse.com/library/testing-with-our-test-context), we leverage the test context we created in the [previous video](https://teamtreehouse.com/library/setting-up-a-test-context) and begin writing the tests for a service that accesses an external API.